telerik/winforms-docs/ribbonbar/designing-radribbonbar/using-different-elements-on-a-radribbonbar.md

 1. Find the __MaxColumns__ and __MaxRows__ properties of the __RadGalleryElement__ and set their values to 2 and 5 respectively.
 The result should be similar to this:

->note For the purpose of this demonstration Office 2007 like images for the gallery have been used.
+>tip For the purpose of this demonstration Office 2007 like images for the gallery have been used.
 >

 ![ribbonbar-using-different-elements-on-a-radribbonbar 005](images/ribbonbar-using-different-elements-on-a-radribbonbar005.png)